Time-periodic and stable patterns of a two-competing-species Keller-Segel chemotaxis model: effect of cellular growth: Conclusions and discussions

+Figure \ref{figure4} is devoted to illustrating the effects of cellular growth rates $\mu_1$ and $\mu_2$ on the pattern formations in (\ref{21}).
+In particular, we choose $\mu_1=\mu_2$ and plot in each subgraph the spatial--temporal behavior of (\ref{21}) as $\mu_i$ increase.

+If the interval length $L$ is small, we always have that $\chi_k^S<\chi_k^H$, $\forall k\in\mathbb N^+$, then (\ref{21}) does not exist time--periodic solutions through Hopf bifurcation.
+To test the effects of $L$ on the pattern formation in (\ref{21}), Figure \ref{figure5} includes a set of simulations on the spatial--temporal behaviors of solutions to (\ref{21}) over different intervals, subject to the same set of system parameters and initial data as in Figure \ref{figure3}.
+We want to point out that when $L$ is small, $(\bar u,\bar v,\bar w)$ is an attractor to (\ref{21}) if $\chi$ is also small; moreover, according to Remark \ref{remark21}, $\chi_0$ approaches infinity as $L$ approaches zero, therefore $\chi$ has to be sufficiently large to support pattern formation when the interval length is small.

+Finally, our numerics in Figure \ref{figure6} are devoted to examining the effects of $\chi$ on the spatial--temporal dynamics of (\ref{21}), when $\chi$ is far away from $\chi_{k_0}=63.2$.
+In the plots from left to right, we choose $\chi=90$, 110, 240 and 300 respectively, while the rest parameters and initial data are the same as those in Figure \ref{figure2}.

+When $\chi=90$ or $110$, we see that the stable time--periodic solutions have the same profiles $\cos \frac{\pi x}{3}$ as described in Theorem \ref{theorem31}, while a time--periodic spatial pattern with mode $\cos \frac{\pi x}{2}$ is developed for time $t$ up to 60 when $\chi=110$.
+We surmise that this oscillating solution is unstable or metastable, and a nonlinear analysis is required to determine its stability.
+Moreover, (\ref{21}) has periodic patterns when $\chi=240$ which is far away from $\chi_0\approx 63.2$, and it natural to expect that the existence of this periodic solution is not driven by the linearized instability of the homogeneous solution but the nonlinear cellular growth.

-\section{Conclusions and Discussions}
+\section{Conclusions and discussions}

-In this paper, we study the $3\times3$ system (\ref{11}) modeling the spatial--temporal evolution of two competing species and one--attracting chemical.
-It has been studied in \cite{STW,TW} that either the unique positive equilibrium or semi--equilibrium is a global attractor to (\ref{11}) if the chemotaxis coefficients $\chi$ and $\xi$ are small compared to the cellular growth rates $\mu_1$ and $\mu_2$.
+In this paper, we study the coupled $3\times3$ system (\ref{11}) which models the spatial--temporal evolution of two competing species and one--attracting chemical.
+It has been revealed in \cite{STW,TW} that either the unique positive equilibrium or semi--equilibrium is a global attractor to (\ref{11}) if the chemotaxis coefficients $\chi$ and $\xi$ are small compared to the cellular growth rates $\mu_1$ and $\mu_2$.
 Nonconstant positive steady states of (\ref{11}) over $\Omega=(0,L)$ have been studied in \cite{WZYH} by rigorous analysis.
-Our results complement the works in \cite{STW,TW,WZYH} in studying its positive time periodic spatially inhomogeneous solutions observed by the numerical studies in \cite{WZYH}.
-Periodic patterns have been experimentally observed in chemotaxis of E. coli or \emph{Dictyostelium discoideum} by many researchers \cite{Ho,Ho2,HP}.
-Numerical simulations have been performed to investigate the oscillating patterns by various authors \cite{EIM,PH}, however very few works are available on the rigorous mathematical analysis of there periodic solutions (the only related work we know is \cite{LSW}).
+Our results complement the works in \cite{STW,TW,WZYH} by studying its positive time--periodic spatially inhomogeneous solutions observed through the numerical studies in \cite{WZYH}.
+Periodic patterns have been experimentally observed in chemotaxis of E. coli or \emph{Dictyostelium discoideum} by many researchers \cite{HP,Ho,Ho2}.
+Numerical simulations have been performed to investigate the oscillating patterns by various authors \cite{EIM,PH}, however very few works have been done towards rigorous mathematical analysis of these periodic solutions (the only related work we know is \cite{LSW}).